John Mark: Identification

-It was common for Jews of the period to bear both a Semitic name such as John (Hebrew: Yochanan) and a Greco-Roman name such as Mark.
-But since John was one of the most common names among Palestinian Jews, and Mark was the most common in the Roman world, caution is warranted in identifying John Mark with any other John or Mark.
+It was common for Jews of the period to bear both a Semitic name such as John (Hebrew: Yochanan) and a Greco-Roman name such as Mark (Latin: Marcus).
+But since John was one of the most common names among Judean Jews, and Mark was the most common in the Roman world, caution is warranted in identifying John Mark with any other John or Mark.

-Ancient sources in fact consistently distinguish John Mark from the other Marks of the New Testament and style him Bishop of Byblos.
-Nor was John Mark identified in antiquity with any other John, apart from rare and explicit speculation.
+Ancient sources, in fact, consistently distinguish John Mark from the other Marks of the New Testament and style him Bishop of Byblos.
+Neither was John Mark identified in antiquity with any other John, apart from rare and explicit speculation.

 Medieval sources, on the other hand, increasingly regarded all New Testament references to Mark as Mark the Evangelist, and many modern scholars have agreed in seeing a single Mark.
 The very fact that various writings could refer simply to Mark without further qualification has been seen as pointing to a single Mark.

 First, there is Mark the cousin of Barnabas, mentioned by Paul as a "fellow worker" in the closings of three Pauline epistles.
 In antiquity he was regarded as a distinct Mark, Bishop of Apollonia.
 If, on the other hand, these two Marks are to be identified, the fact that these epistles were written after the departure of John Mark with Barnabas in Acts must suppose some later reconciliation.
 But a majority of scholars, noting the close association of both Marks with Paul and Barnabas, indeed regard them as likely the same person.
 Biblical scholars Samuel Rolles Driver and Charles Augustus Briggs identified Mark, the cousin of Barnabas, with John Mark, as do John R. Donahue and Daniel J. Harrington.

 Mark the Evangelist, however, is known only from the patristic tradition, which associates him only with Peter and makes no mention of Paul.
 Jerome alone suggests that the Mark of whom Paul speaks may be the Evangelist.
 But modern scholars have noted that as Peter fled to the house of John Mark's mother, the two men may have had a longstanding association.

 A minority of modern scholars have argued, on the other hand, for identifying John the Evangelist or John the Elder with John Mark.

 Later sources

-The Acts of Barnabas, apparently an apocryphal work of the 5th century, purport to be written by John Mark and to detail the missionary journey and martyrdom of Barnabas in Cyprus, thus picking up where the account of Acts leaves off.
+The Acts of Barnabas, apparently an apocryphal work of the 5th century, purports to be written by John Mark and to detail the missionary journey and martyrdom of Barnabas in Cyprus, thus picking up where the account of Acts leaves off.

 The Encomium of the Apostle St. Barnabas, written by Alexander the Monk in the 6th century, also gives an extensive account of the activity of Barnabas and John Mark in Cyprus.
 After the death of Barnabas, John Mark leaves for Ephesus, and the account then continues by identifying him with Mark the Evangelist.